sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/addressing-underperformance.md

 If you have an underperforming Teammate, who has received feedback but has not adequately improved their performance to meet expectations, to get them back on track we may need to initiate **formal coaching.**

-### What's formal coaching
+#### What is formal coaching?

-Formal coaching involves structured, formal coaching through documented expectations and progress, with regular documentating **following each conversation**.
+Formal coaching involves structured, formal coaching through documented expectations and progress, with regular documentation **following each conversation**.

 A formal coaching plan describes where a Teammate is not meeting expectations, defines what the expectations are, and defines what success looks like, based on objective and measurable criteria.

-### How long does formal coaching typically last
+#### How long does formal coaching typically last?

 Coaching is an ongoing process, and helping Teammates meet expectations takes time and intention.
 Teammates should be engaged in formal coaching for 2-4 weeks before determining next steps (either improved performance or PIP).

-### Formal coaching process
+#### Formal coaching process

 The formal coaching process is as follows: